-The Governing Body supports the Headteacher in implementing this policy.
-This policy makes it very clear that the governing body does not tolerate bullying taking place in our school, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately.
+The Governing Body supports the Headteacher in all attempts to eliminate bullying from our school.
+This policy statement makes it very clear that the governing body does not allow bullying to take place in our school, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately.